getditto/sample-authentication-permissions/server/configurable/README.md

 - `"*"` grants full access
 - Object format grants collection-specific access with a permission query on the `_id` field of a document.
 For more information see [Authorizing Users](https://docs.ditto.live/sdk/latest/auth-and-authorization/data-authorization)
 - JWTs containing multiple claims with different permissions have these merged so users receive the highest level of permissions of all the present claims.

-### Optional Fields

-- **`clientInfo`**: Static object or JWT path for client metadata, this data is copied into the response
-- **`identityServiceMetadata`**: Static object or JWT path for identity service data, this data is copied into the response

-## JWT Processing

-### Without Signature Verification
-If no `JWTSecret` is provided, tokens are decoded without verification (useful for development).

-### With Signature Verification
-When `JWTSecret` is configured, JWT signatures are validated before processing.

-### Expiration Handling
-- Uses JWT `exp` field if present the `expirationSeconds` field of the response will be the number of seconds between the `exp` time stamp and the current time.
-If no `exp` field is present in the JWT the `defaultExpirationSeconds` specified in the config will be used
-- Expired tokens return 401 error